mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The political organization of the Confederation uses the following structure.

 **Municipal Government:** One local officer is elected for every 1,000 citizens to oversee and represent his electorate.
 Local in this sense can be quite abstract, as the citizens may be residents of a densely packed city block or spread across a lightly populated continent.
-These officers become de facto leaders during non- military catastrophes, if communication or social structure breaks down.
+These officers become de facto leaders during non-military catastrophes, if communication or social structure breaks down.

 **Planetary Government:** Varies according to world.